grycap/oscar-landing/content/english/blog/post-elyra-egi-notebook.md

 Now let's get our cow to talk!
 Follow these steps to set up the workflow in Elyra:

-1. Use the cowsay service node and connect it to the previously node ( if the node is not already connected).
+1. Use the cowsay service node and connect it to the previous node (if the node is not already connected).
 2. Pass the `credentials.json` and the text for the cow as environment variables, for example 'moo'.

 ![Cowsay node](../../images/blog/post-elyra-egi-notebooks/cowsay_variables.png)